 For Women With Allergies

-This distinct-looking and non-shedding dog comes in a few sizes: toy, miniature, and standard.
+This distinct-looking and the non-shedding dog comes in a few sizes: toy, miniature, and standard.

 They are lively and playful dogs and one of the most intelligent breeds.